 - No fancy ingredients.
 We’re using basic pantry staples you’re already familiar with (it’s all about how we use them).

-A sister recipe to my “worst” cookies, these are appropriately named the best chocolate chip cookie recipe.
-There’s not a drop of maple syrup in this recipe, yet the flavor and texture are still just as incredible (and it’s my own sisters’ favorite version)!
+A sister recipe to my worst chocolate chip cookies, these are appropriately named the best chocolate chip cookie recipe.
+There’s not a drop of maple syrup in this recipe (a common reader request), yet the flavor and texture are still just as incredible.
+While the “worst” will always be my favorite, this is my own sisters’ favorite version!

 Try them both and tell me which you prefer (I know which one is my favorite!) 😉